The Open Electives (2021-22)—Semester VI

 Principles of First Aid, First aid kit and equipment, emergency drugs, scene assessment, safety and identifying hazards, patient assessment, Basic Life Support and AED, triage, extrication/stretchers, ambulance.
 Describe the causes, signs and symptoms and management of respiratory emergencies, acute gastro-intestinal emergencies, musculoskeletal emergencies, dental, ENT and eye emergencies, renal emergencies, nervous system emergencies, hematological emergencies, endocrine emergencies, toxicological emergencies, environmental emergencies, pediatric emergencies, psychiatric emergencies, obstetrical emergencies.

 3. IIE 4315: Reporting and Writing

-Introduction to news writing news in different media, news, the definition of news, news values; types of news other theoretical issues relating to news writing.
-News Reporting Basic of news writing: structure of news reports; writing the lead; the changes in the lead composition; techniques of news gathering; sources of news.
-Reporting various reporting types (Objective, Interpretative, Investigative,) General assignment reporting/working on a beat.
-Reporting for a news agency, periodicals and magazines.
-Interviewing: doing the research, conducting the interview, types and formats of interviews, writing interviews
+Introduction to news writing news in different media, news, definition of news, news values; types of news other theoretical issues relating to news writing.
+News Reporting Basic of news writing: structure of news reports; writing the lead; the changes in the composition of the lead; techniques of news gathering; sources of news.
+Reporting various types of reporting (Objective, Interpretative, Investigative,) General assignment reporting/working on a beat.
+Reporting for news agency, periodicals and magazines.
+Interviewing: doing the research, conducting the interview, types and formats of interviews, writing interviews.

 4. IIE 4316: Introduction to Advertising and Public Relations